taurus-org/taurus/doc/source/tep/TEP18.md

 ### Support for multiple Qt styles within taurus.external.qt

 A related but not identical decision to the previous one.
-Independently of which plugins are supported as backends, we need to decide on which programming style(s) will be supported.
+Independently of which plugins are supported as backends, we need to decide which programming style(s) will be supported.
 For example, qtpy supports all 4 plugins but only one programming style (that of PySide2).

 In our case, the Goal 3 immediately dictates that we must support at least the PyQt4 style.